SergiFJ/Crematoria/README.md

 # Crematoria
 The objective of this project is to program a bot that plays crematoria boardgame (an invented game).
+To read a more extended document of how it has to work you can look it in the **rules_of_the_game.pdf**

 To program this the majority of algorithms implemented are bfs to see what move is better to do in each ocasion.
 To improve this, we could use dijkstra.